 Thinking about waste and garbage is not a pleasant activity – at least not for most.
 Pity, because a lot of good can be done when we put our minds to it.
 As a matter of fact, the benefits are far-reaching.
 It’s not just about protecting the environment, even though that’s to everybody’s advantage.
 Neither is it only about an altruistic sense of doing good and being responsible.
-Getting rid of waste the proper way is also about economic progress; society in general and individuals or businesses stand to gain some serious financial advantages by doing the right thing.
+According to H&J Long Island Junk Removal – JHLIJR getting rid of waste the proper way is also about economic progress; society in general and individuals or businesses stand to gain some serious financial advantages by doing the right thing.
 Here’s everything you need to know about the proper disposal of waste – and what you can do.

 What is waste?